 Dry skin in the winter or the “winter itch” can affect all of us.
-Ranging from the occasional itchiness in bed to outright cracks in the skin, winter skin dryness is about to rear its ugly head for some of us.
+It can range from the occasional itchiness in bed to outright cracks in the skin.

 While it might not be pretty and definitely isn’t comfortable, winter skin dryness can be easy to solve with a little extra attention and a few simple steps for healthy, glowing skin year round.

 Here are seven ways to stop the itch and fight winter skin dryness!